datacarpentry/DEPRECATED-knowyourdata-genomics/challenges.md

 ## File attributes

 Your sequencing center sends you a link to data at `ftp://your.data.is.here/2015-03-24/smith001_R1.fastq.gz`.
 Before doing anything with it, describe four attributes of the file.
+Should you click on the link in your email?
+Why or why not?

 How many reads are in `example_R1.fastq`?